 + S3 Access Point

-The system is organized into 7 CDK stacks: WAF, Networking, Security (Cognito), Storage (FSx for ONTAP + DynamoDB), AI (Bedrock KB + vector store), WebApp (Lambda + CloudFront), and an optional Embedding stack.
+The system is organized into 7 CDK stacks: WAF, Networking, Security (Cognito), Storage (FSx ONTAP + DynamoDB), AI (Bedrock KB + vector store), WebApp (Lambda + CloudFront), and an optional Embedding stack.

-The Core Idea: Permission-aware/Access-aware RAG
+The Core Idea: Permission-Aware RAG

 Traditional RAG retrieves documents based on semantic similarity alone.
 This system adds a second dimension: SID-based permission filtering.